Part 1: Introduction to Vera (by Adrian Biffen, GM, Feb 2012)

 -

-In order to further support the second option above, we deliberated and studied the market for a number of years before we chose Vera as our premium home automation controller, and there is a long list of reasons why we think it is the very best choice for complete home automation.
+In order to further support and extend our radio motors, we deliberated and studied the market for a number of years before we chose Vera as our premium home automation controller, and there is a long list of reasons why we think it is the very best choice for complete home automation.

 Vera and VeraLite are powerful home automation controllers that run as a web server on your local lan and/or wifi network.
 They can be used simply as local controllers, but they can also be accessed remotely from any location via browser using a secure encrypted system.